Close

 2. Application Form:

-- Applicant's signature exactly as in passport
+Applicant's signature exactly as it appears in passport to avoid authentication issues.

 3. Business Documentation:

-- GST registration and recent ITR documents
+GST registration and recent ITR (Income Tax Return) documents proving active tax compliance.

 4. Financial Proof:

-- Company financial statements or balance sheets
+Company financial statements or balance sheets if applying as a business owner.

 5. Additional Supporting Documents: